MiDataInt/mdi-script-generator/static/options/USER.md

-### Remote User
+### Server Username

-Please provide the name of the user that has SSH access to the computer specified by Server Url.
+Please provide the name of a user that has SSH access to the computer specified by Server Domain.

+You must have access to all credentials required to log into the server as this user.

+Required.